Skip to content

 if_survived = jnp.arange(N) # If the particle survives, it keeps its index

-otherwise = multinomial.resampling(
+otherwise_idx, _, _ = multinomial.resampling(

-key_2, logits, N
+key_2, logits, positions, N

 ) # otherwise, it is replaced by another particle

-idx = jnp.where(survived, if_survived, otherwise)
+idx = jnp.where(survived, if_survived, otherwise_idx)

-conditional_resampling(key, logits, n, pivot_in, pivot_out)
+conditional_resampling(key, logits, positions, n, pivot_in, pivot_out)

 Source code in cuthbertlib/resampling/killing.py